-Next add one thermal pad - included with the Z590 FTW WIFI accessories - to the outlined area above and to the right.
+Next add one thermal pad - included with the Z490 FTW accessories - to the outlined area to the right.

+2. After adding the thermal pad, the motherboard will look like the image below.
 This thermal pad will assist with cooling your M.2 Key-M device.